omarelfiki/unity-ml-drl-data/README.md

 > Ensure you have Python 3.10.12 available (via pyenv, conda, or system Python).

 ### Unity Dependencies

-This project uses the official Unity ML-Agents package along with Barracuda for inference.
+This project uses the official Unity ML-Agents package
 - **ML-Agents (C#)**: Installed from the Unity Package Manager (`com.unity.ml-agents`)
-- **Barracuda**: Installed automatically as a dependency

 > No manual action is required — Unity will add these packages when you open the project.

 ## Contributors